GyldendalDigital/kobber/packages/kobber-core-component/README.md

 - React
 - Svelte

-This means that we will deliver pre-wrapped, ready to use components in these formats.
-However, they are not all equal, becuase some of these formats support different functionality (see table below).
+This means that we will deliver pre-wrapped, ready-to-use components in these formats.
+However, they are not all equal, some of these formats support different functionality (see table below).

 | Format        | SSR support   | Style inheritence | Feature
 | ------------- | ------------- | ----------------- | -------